 Data residency & transfers

-Our primary infrastructure is hosted in the UK and EU.
-Some sub-processors (notably Stripe) may process data in the United States.
-Where personal data leaves the UK, we rely on the UK International Data Transfer Agreement, the EU Standard Contractual Clauses, or an equivalent approved safeguard.
+Our primary infrastructure is hosted in the UK (OVH VPS).
+Some sub-processors — notably Stripe, Google (Analytics), and Backblaze — may process data in the United States.
+Where personal data leaves the UK, we rely on the UK International Data Transfer Agreement, the EU Standard Contractual Clauses, or an equivalent approved safeguard (e.g. the UK Extension to the EU-US Data Privacy Framework for Google).

 Security